-Affectionate, yet not overly demanding the LaPerm cat is a great family cat – equally happy in your lap or exploring their surroundings.
+With an affectionate, yet not overly demanding personality, the LaPerm cat is a great family cat.
+They are equally happy in your lap or exploring their surroundings.

-The LaPerm is a medium sized cat with wedged shaped head that is slightly rounded.
+The LaPerm is a medium sized cat with a wedged shaped head that is slightly rounded.
 The coat is where the LaPerm derives its name as it resembles a soft and curly perm.
 The coat can be wavy or curly, medium or long, and comes in an almost infinite variety of colours ranging from shaded to solid, tortoiseshell, chinchilla, tabby, pointed, bicolor, smoky and calico.
-Beautifully expressive almond shaped eyes also come in variety of colours including: green, blue, gold, yellow, and copper; with the colour of the eyes not linked in any way to the colour of the coat.
+Beautifully expressive almond shaped eyes also come in variety of colours including: green, blue, gold, yellow, and copper.
+The colour of the eyes are not linked in any way to the colour of the coat.
 Ears are average sized, slightly flared, and wedged shape.

 LaPerms with curly coats will have tighter curls on the throat, belly, and at the base of the ears.
 Shorthairs sport a tail which looks amazingly similar to a bottle brush while the longhaired varieties display a plumed curly tail, and also have a curly ruff on the neck.